-Vibrant streetscapes, including green spaces, public art, and storefronts, create an engaging and enjoyable environment, encouraging more people to choose walking as their mode of transportation.
-Walkability features that prioritize the needs and preferences of pedestrians contribute to a community's livability, fostering a sense of community and promoting a healthier, more active lifestyle.
+Vibrant streetscapes, including green spaces, public art, and welcoming storefronts, create an engaging and enjoyable environment, encouraging more people to choose walking as their mode of transportation.
+Walkability features that prioritize the needs and preferences of pedestrians contribute to a community's livability, fostering a sense of community and promoting a healthier, more active lifestyle, and contributing to economic development.
 Pedestrian features also help provide comfort and safety for people on foot, who are the most vulnerable users of local streets, especially if they are children or seniors.